David-OConnor/stm32-hal/README.md

 ### Details
-Review the [syntax overview example](https://github.com/David-OConnor/stm32-hal/tree/main/examples/syntax_overview) for example uses of many of this library's features.
-Copy and paste its whole folder (It's set up using [Knurling's app template](https://github.com/knurling-rs/app-template)), or copy parts of `Cargo.toml` and `main.rs` as required.
+Review the [syntax overview example](https://github.com/David-OConnor/stm32-hal/tree/main/examples/syntax_overview)

 The [blinky example](https://github.com/David-OConnor/stm32-hal/tree/main/examples/blinky) provides a detailed example and instructions for how to set up a blinking light (ie hello world) using an STM32F411 "blackpill" board.
 Its readme provides instructions for how to get